votchallenge/website/contents/vot2014/participation.md

 Additional final step the participant may consider:

-- [Submit](/vot2014/submission.html) your <b>own</b> workshop paper
+- [Submit](/vot2014/submission.html) your <b>own workshop paper</b>

-Participants of best performing trackers and <b>all</b> authors of accepted workshop papers give either poster or oral presentations at the workshop.
+Participants of best performing trackers and <b>all authors</b> of accepted workshop papers give either poster or oral presentations at the workshop.
 The final decision will be made by the organizing committee.

 The committee plans to invite the winner of the challenge as <b>invited speaker</b> to the workshop.
-The winner will receive this year the first time an <b>award</b> sponsored by University of Ljubljana, Faculty of Computer and Information Science.
+For the first time this year, the winner will receive an <b>award</b> sponsored by University of Ljubljana, Faculty of Computer and Information Science.